ranges-network/ranges-network.github.io/pages/awards.md

 Ranges is pleased to announce the first call for the **Ranges Imaging Mini-Awards**.

-**DEADLINE**: Applications must be submitted by January 10, 2024, 11:59pm Pacific Time.
+**DEADLINE EXTENDED 48 Hours**: Applications must be submitted by January 12, 2024, 11:59 Pacific Time ~**DEADLINE**: Applications must be submitted by January 10, 2024, 11:59pm Pacific Time.~

 ## Project Characteristics